KTH/devops-course/contributions/presentation/week7/melvinj-jtuv/pull_request_template.md

 ## Description

 In this presentation we will first describe traditional methods of log monitoring.
-We will then describe the current state of automatic AI log monitoring, before finally contrasting these two methods.
+We will then describe the current state of automatic AI log monitoring, including the underlying operating principles of them.
+Finally comparing and contrasting these two methods.

 **Relevance**